filiperethink/regen/readme.md

-# regen CLI
+# rr-gen CLI

-A CLI for regen.
+A CLI for rr-gen.

 ## Customizing your CLI